-This Quarterly Report on Form 10-Q contains forward-looking statements.
-We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements including those contained in Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including without limitation statements regarding our future results of operations and financial position, the anticipated impact of the COVID-19 pandemic on our business, business strategy, prospective products, product approvals, research and development costs, timing and plans for clinical trials, expected timing of the release of clinical trial data, new formulations and product candidates, the scalability of manufacturing, activities related to strategic collaborations and anticipated revenue therefrom, plans and objectives of management for future operations and future results of anticipated products, are forward-looking statements.
-These statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
+This Quarterly Report on Form 10-Q contains forward-looking statements, including within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+All statements other than statements of historical fact contained in this Quarterly Report on Form 10-Q are "forward-looking statements" for purposes of this Quarterly Report on Form 10-Q. These statements involve known and unknown risks, uncertainties, assumptions and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.